Updated: February 18, 2021

 Access to client data

 Our database servers are backed up to Amazon S3 on a continuous basis.
 We also have daily site backups stored on Amazon S3.
 Database backups are encrypted at rest on Amazon S3.
 Backups of media stored on Amazon S3 is directly managed by AWS.

-Upon terminating a relationship with a client, we first ice the client site (meaning, the site continues to exist and could be revived, but is not accessible to the customer).
+Upon terminating a relationship with a client, we first remove all access to the client site (meaning, the site continues to exist and could be revived, but is not accessible to the customer).
 After 30 days, a backup of the database is made and of the uploaded data.
 After another 90 days, all files (database backups, media, and attachments) are then removed from our system.